Home > Travel > Visitors Guide >

 Profile

 One of the more modest branches of the luxury chain once owned by the Queen of Mean, this midtown hotel remains true to its late-eighties heyday, when red carpets and marbled walls were de rigueur.
-But with the passing of Leona Helmsley (rumored to have had a hand in daily operations right up until her death, in August 2007), management should now consider updating the one-bedroom suites by reupholstering anything with leopard prints and installing some sorely missed minibars.
-For the moment, suites equipped with kitchenettes have no utensils, glasses, or even a bottle opener.
-But what this 776-room behemoth lacks in silverware, it makes up for in rapid service and, for its business clientele, nine meeting rooms.
+But with the passing of Leona Helmsley (rumored to have had a hand in daily operations right up until her death, in August 2007), management should now consider updating the one-bedroom suites by reupholstering anything with leopard prints.
+For the moment, most suites equipped with kitchenettes have no utensils, glasses, or even a bottle opener.
+But what this 775-room behemoth lacks in silverware, it makes up for in rapid service and, for its business clientele, nine meeting rooms.
 (Those in the north-facing upper-floor rooms are further afforded dazzling views of the Chrysler building.)
-Occupancy rates plunge over the weekend, making it a relative bargain—especially for tourists who prefer their furniture upholstered in velour and their food cafeteria-style.
+Occupancy rates plunge over the weekend, making it a relative bargain.

 ProsLocated within walking distance of the U.N., Grand Central, and most midtown businesses; efficient service; plush bath towels.